Class Schedules & Enrollment Form

 Program Delivery: Residential and Distance

 Students are responsible for cost of scrub, TB, and CPR/BLS (cost may vary).
-Required admission documents must be presented first day of class, and no later the first week of class.
+Required admission documents must be presented before or first day of class.

 Students may qualify for Kansas Workforce KHPOP, or MO Full Employment Council (FEC) financial assistance.